 Soccer and international culture are very different from what we are used to in the states so it makes sense we’re not embracing the world’s game.
 American sports fans value different things than soccer fans.
 Lets make something very clear to soccer fanatics and the rest of the world: This is not a bad thing!
 We can still appreciate you.

 It’s ok that America isn’t a soccer power.
 We don’t need to be.
-It’s much more fun to appreciate soccer for what it is: the world’s game.
+It’s much more fun to appreciate it for what it is: the world’s game.
 Not ours.

 I don’t think I need to run through the same laundry list as to why the modern game of lacrosse fits the American sports fan much better than soccer.
 The speed, power, and athleticism have increased exponentially with the advances in equipment.
 The next step involves convincing the media to cover lacrosse with the same “up and coming” attitude they’ve been throwing on soccer since the Great Depression.